CLaughter/liri-node-app/README.md

 The app code initiates in the liri.js file and requires module exports for movies, concert and spotify functions returning the desired information.

-API keys are stored in environment variables and fetched by requiring information in the keys file.
+API keys are stored in environment variables with the dotenv package and fetched by requiring information in the keys file for module exports.

+One would need to supply their own `.env` file for the app to work if they copied this app code.

 Specific code for given API calls are contained in individual files and exported for use by the LIRI file determined by switch/case based on user input at the command line.